web333wiki/web3-wiki/cards/Pectra upgrade.md

 5.  **EIP-7691: Blob throughput increase (Further L2 Scaling Support)**

-    - Expected to further increase the number of data blobs that can be included per block (e.g., doubling the target from 3 to 6 and the max from 6 to 9), building on the blobspace introduced in the [[Dencun Upgrade (EIP-4844)]] to further reduce costs for Layer 2 rollups.
+    - Expected to further increase the number of data blobs that can be included per block (e.g., doubling the target from 3 to 6 and the max from 6 to 9), building on the blobspace introduced in the [[Dencun upgrade]] to further reduce costs for Layer 2 rollups.

 6.  **EIP-2537: Precompile for BLS12-381 curve operations**